Economy of the Soviet Union

 The economy of the Soviet Union was based on state ownership of the means of production, collective farming, and industrial manufacturing.
 An administrative-command system managed a distinctive form of central planning.
-The Soviet economy was second only to the United States and was characterized by state control of investment, prices, a dependence on natural resources, lack of consumer goods, little foreign trade, public ownership of industrial assets, macroeconomic stability, low unemployment and high job security.
+The Soviet economy was second only to the United States and was characterized by state control of investment, prices, a dependence on natural resources, lack of consumer goods, shortages of goods and services, little foreign trade, public ownership of industrial assets, macroeconomic stability, low unemployment and high job security.
+A 1986 study published in the American Journal of Public Health citing World Bank data claimed that the Soviet model provided a better quality of life and human development than most market economies at comparable levels of economic development.

-Beginning in 1930, the course of the economy of the Soviet Union was guided by a series of five-year plans.
-By the 1950s, the Soviet Union had rapidly evolved from a mainly agrarian society into a major industrial power.
+Beginning in 1928, the course of the economy of the Soviet Union was guided by a series of five-year plans.
+By the late 1930s, the Soviet Union had rapidly evolved from a mainly agrarian society into a major industrial power.

 Its transformative capacity meant communism consistently appealed to the intellectuals of developing countries in Asia.
-In fact, Soviet economic authors like Lev Gatovsky (who participated in the elaboration of the first and second five-year plans) frequently used their economic analysis of this period to praise the effectiveness of the October Revolution.
-The impressive growth rates during the first three five-year plans (1928–1940) are particularly notable given that this period is nearly congruent with the Great Depression.
-During this period, the Soviet Union saw rapid industrial growth while other regions were suffering from crisis.
+Soviet economic writers such as Lev Gatovsky (who participated in the elaboration of the first and second five-year plans) used their economic analysis of this period to praise the effectiveness of the October Revolution.

+The growth rates during the first three five-year plans (1928–1940) are particularly notable given that this period is nearly congruent with the Great Depression.
+During this period, the Soviet Union saw substantial industrial growth while other regions were suffering from crisis.